Curcumin: Natural Cancer Therapy

 Usually no matter how much turmeric you eat, it’s not enough curcumin to work its wonders against the dozens of illnesses that it effectively fights.
 That’s because it’s very hard for your body to absorb.

-So, I recommend taking 500 mg of curcumin up to three times daily.
+So, we recommend taking 500 mg of curcumin up to three times daily.
 Look for curcumin supplements with a high curcumanoid concentration and enhanced bioavailability (better absorption into your body).
-I caution my patients that curcumin can thin your blood, which isn’t a bad unless you’re already taking blood thinners.
+Please note that curcumin can thin your blood, which isn’t a bad thing, unless you’re already taking blood thinners.
 If that’s your case, talk with your physician or pharmacist before adding curcumin to your daily regimen.

 - “Cancer Statistics.”
 National Cancer Institute.
 Updated March 22, 2017.